 Since 1993, Michael R. Rollo has focused on the legal defense of citizens accused of crimes and has represented thousands of clients over the years.
 Virtually all of those representations have been in serious felony and misdemeanor criminal cases.

 Mr. Rollo is one of very few Florida criminal trial attorneys who has been deemed an expert in the practice of Criminal Trial Law, having achieved Board Certification by the Florida Bar in 2003, 2008, and 2013.

 Besides criminal trials and hearings of all types, Mike Rollo will review and accept selected:

 You are important:

-An arrest and prosecution is often a difficult and embarrassing event, and you may not completely understand what is happening to you . . . when it is happening to you.
+An arrest and prosecution is often a difficult and embarrassing event, and you may not fully understand what is happening to you . . . when it is happening to you.

-Mr. Rollo also places the utmost value on attorney / client relationships based in mutual respect and complete candor.
-You may trust that any attorney-client discussion with Mike Rollo is privileged and confidential, and will not be revealed.
+Mr. Rollo places the utmost value on attorney / client relationships based in mutual respect and complete candor.
+You can trust that any attorney-client discussion with Mike Rollo is privileged and confidential, and will not be revealed.

 "As my clients and I work together, I ask them to remember that successfully resolving their case centers on discovering the true facts.
 After that, I will apply the correct Constitutional law, statutory law, case law, and procedural rules to those facts, to determine the best possible defense to the allegations, based on the facts and the law."